Integrations with Agents

 - Common paths:

-- OpenAI / Anthropic compatible APIs:
+- OpenAI / Anthropic-compatible endpoints:

 /v1beta

-- OpenAI / Anthropic compatible APIs:
+- OpenAI / Anthropic-compatible endpoints:

 Generic HTTP template

-Authorization: Bearer <YOUR_API_KEY>
+Authorization: Bearer <Your_API_Key>

 Content-Type: application/json